 |Courtesy of Kilmainham Jail Museum

 Young Kevin Barry, whose execution followed close on the heels of MacSwiney's death.

 The IRA had no hope of mobilizing an army large or well equipped enough to defeat one of the strongest armies in the world.
-Ireland’s only hope lay in making the world, especially America, see the justice of their cause and make it impossible for England to continue to tyrannize them.
+Ireland’s only hope lay in making the world, especially America, see the justice of their cause and make it impossible for the British to continue to tyrannize them.
 As hard and long as they fought, as much as they sacrificed, those in the IRA could not accomplish this.
 One man, Terence MacSwiney, with extraordinary determination and the moral courage of a man who knew he was right, accomplished more than the thousands carrying guns. - Joe Gannon